dporfirio/ISL-Parser/README.md

 Version 1.1 is backwards compatible in that ISL script written for 1.0 will still work.

 - Added classical planner for linear traces comprised of actions
-- Added reverse planner that distills plans to their underlying checkpoints
+- Added reverse planner (distiller) that distills plans to their underlying checkpoints
 - Bug fixes

 ## Citing the ISL